 Polls and surveys often report that consumers say they want greener, healthier, and more socially responsible products, and options, but they often fail to act on those intentions.
 Our research has uncovered some ways to help address that problem.

 We published our findings earlier this year in the journal, Sustainability, entitled, “Turning Consumers Green.”
 We argue that businesses should take the lead to encourage their customers to “go green.”
 Why?
 The reasons are three-fold.
-One, through regulation and self-motivation, corporations are increasingly seeking ways to reduce their carbon and environmental footprints, and their performance is dependent upon how consumers buy, use, and dispose of their products.
+Through regulation and self-motivation, corporations are increasingly seeking ways to reduce their carbon and environmental footprints, and their performance depends on how consumers buy, use, and dispose of their products.

-Two, businesses can often save money by encouraging their customers to conserve resources, such as reusing towels and shutting off lights and air conditioning in hotels, for example.
+Two, businesses can often save money by encouraging their customers to conserve resources, such as reusing towels and shutting off lights and air conditioning in hotels.
 Finally, because businesses understand their customers better than anyone else, they’re in the best position to develop greener products that can satisfy their customers’ known desires.

 Our study uncovered five principles, drawn from the academic literature, case studies, and the latest marketing trends, to make environmentally preferable products and behaviors more attractive to mainstream consumers.